 Moral Governance II

-Many board members are sacrificial givers who genuinely seek to support the ministry of their Christian organization, but few understand how to use their power to influence the board itself.
+Many board members are sacrificial givers who genuinely seek the best for their Christian organization.
+Few, however, are trained to use their governance power to influence the board itself.
 This advanced course teaches emerging and current board members how to play the sport called “governance.”
 Governance is a group activity.
-It involves group dynamics, corporate power, and regular opportunities for doing good.
-Although boards are famous for being dysfunctional, they can learn how to do extraordinary things in an upright way if everyone understands the skill of governance.
+It involves group dynamics, corporate power, policies and laws, political pressures, financial challenges, and regular opportunities for doing good.
+Although most boards are notoriously dysfunctional, the best boards learn how to partner with the president/senior pastor to accomplish the extraordinary with integrity.

 In what sense is governance a group sport?